 During the Beacon Hill Holiday Stroll, visitors are welcome to walk through the neighborhood.
 Children can stop by and visit Santa, while adults will enjoy the refreshments and festive snack options.
-There are also carriage rides available which only adds to the ambiance at this time in the city!
+There are also carriage rides available which only adds to the ambiance of Christmas in Boston!

-7 Top Things to Do in Boston in Winter
+Unique Things to Do in Boston at Christmas

 Watch the Boston Bruins play at TD Garden